 Classy strap-and-buckle exterior stands out from the crowd.
 Fully equipped for a 4-person picnic with quality, dishwasher-safe accessories.
 Cutlery and bottle opener boast stainless steel and wood construction for superior durability.
-Features a wine cooler pocket with a smaller compartment for keys, phones, etc. Main compartment is insulated to keep food fresh.
+Features a wine cooler pocket with a smaller compartment for keys, phones, and other small items.
+Main compartment is insulated to keep food fresh.
 Includes matching waterproof blanket.

 A bit pricey.
 Bamboo cutting board could be slightly larger.

 Whether you use both for wine or one for water or soda, this backpack comes with 2 detachable bottle holders so you'll never be left thirsty.
 Padded straps with a built-in phone pocket.
 Generous insulated food compartment.
 Utensils, plates, and napkins for 4.
 Includes cutting board, salt and pepper shakers, and bottle opener.
 Comes with large water-resistant picnic blanket.

 Utensil handles and salt/pepper shakers are plastic, but seem sturdy enough and are dishwasher safe.

 Padded shoulder straps are ideal for hiking.
 Crafted from all-weather, waterproof fabric and triple stitched for durability.
 Includes a detachable wine cooler and extra-large water-resistant picnic blanket.
 Bottle opener, cutlery, and salt and pepper shakers are all made of sturdy stainless steel.
 Earns high praise for its excellent insulation.
 Caters to up to 4 people.
 Comes with a lifetime warranty.

 Wine cooler pocket is somewhat small.
 No cheese knife.